Bobby278tr/Text-Analyzer/README.md

 ```
 npm start
 ```
-and to build the project we need to create a production build using the following the command
+and to build the project we need to create a production build using the following command
 ```
 npm run build
 ```